tytydraco/yessleep/out/The_Call_of_the_Breach_Part_18.md

 “Understood.”
 Sandra made a subconscious tug at her ragged sleeves, as if to roll them up before yet another surgery.

 At last, Chris’s gaze fell on me, and I sensed a mix of pride and grim reluctance at what he was asking me to do.
-“I’ll take the western flank.
+“I’ll take the eastern flank.
 As acting Head Ranger, you’ll need to be at the front of the offensive to help gauge our success.
-Since your platoon is already there, can you lead the pincer for the east?”
+Since your platoon is already there, can you lead the pincer for the west?”

 My skin tingling at the surreal sound of being addressed in my new rank, I nodded.
 “Can do.”